v3ceban/nvchad-config/README.md

-My custom configuration for [NeoVim](https://neovim.io/) uses [NvChad](https://nvchad.com/) as the base and includes some additional plugins to enhance its basic functionality.
+My custom configuration for [NeoVim](https://neovim.io/) uses [NvChad](https://nvchad.com/) as the base and includes some additional plugins to enhance its core functionality.

 The purpose of this configuration is to retain the default NvChad settings while adding extra features and language support specific to my personal stack.